Kim Carnes: Musical and vocal style

 Carnes' voice has been described as "distinctively raspy" and "throaty", leading to comparisons to the voices of Rod Stewart and Bonnie Tyler.
 In 1993, Keith Tuber of Orange Coast magazine referred to Carnes as "The Queen of Rasp 'n' Roll" in one of his articles.

 Personal life

-Carnes resides in Nashville with husband Dave Ellingson (1967–present).
-She has two sons, Collin and Ry.
-Her son Ry, who is named after musician Ry Cooder, accompanies her vocally on the song "Rough Edges" from her album Barking at Airplanes.
-Her son Collin is featured on this album at the beginning of the song "Crazy in the Night".
+Carnes resides in Nashville with husband Dave Ellingson (since 1967).
+They have two sons, Collin and Ry.

+Ry, who is named after musician Ry Cooder, accompanies her vocally on the song "Rough Edges" from her album Barking at Airplanes.
+Collin is featured on this album at the beginning of the song "Crazy in the Night".
 Collin co-wrote, with his mother, the songs "Divided Hearts", "Gypsy Honeymoon", "Don't Cry Now", and "River of Memories".

 Awards

 Grammy Awards

 The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.
 Often considered the highest music honour, the awards were established in 1958.
 Carnes has won two awards, from eight nominations.